-- Chronology (summary of significant events and the actions and involvement of the School) - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - All completed Child Protection Cause for Concern records - Any Child Protection information received from the child's previous educational establishment - Records of discussions, telephone calls and meetings with colleagues and other agencies or services - Professional consultations - Letters and emails sent and received relating to child protection matters - Referral forms sent to CSWS, other external agencies or education-based services - Minutes or notes of meetings, e.g. child protection conferences, core group meetings, etc., copied to the file of each child in the family, as appropriate - Formal plans for, or linked to, the child e.g. Child Protection plans, Early Help (previously known as CAF's), risk assessments etc. - A copy of any support plan for the pupil concerned (see Appendix 5)
+- Chronology (summary of significant events and the actions and involvement of the School) - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome

+- All completed Child Protection Cause for Concern records - Any Child Protection information received from the child's previous educational establishment - Records of discussions, telephone calls and meetings with colleagues and other agencies or services - Professional consultations - Letters and emails sent and received relating to child protection matters - Referral forms sent to CSWS, other external agencies or education-based services - Record of instances where referrals were or were not made to another agency such as CSWS or Prevent - Minutes or notes of meetings, e.g. child protection conferences, core group meetings, etc., copied to the file of each child in the family, as appropriate - Formal plans for, or linked to, the child e.g. Child Protection plans, Early Help (previously known as CAF's), risk assessments etc. - A copy of any support plan for the pupil concerned (see Appendix 5)